magic_elf (ELF File Format Analyzer)

 One of the original reasons I wrote this was to see if it's possible to get a function in a library compiled on Linux (with no calls to other libraries) to execute on Windows.
 In 32 bit mode, since the ABI is the same this works.

-I also used this to debug creating ELF files with naken_asm and to modify libraries to force certain functions in other libraries to not execute but to return a specified value instead.
+I have also been using this to debug creating ELF files with naken_asm and to modify libraries to force certain functions in other libraries to not execute but to return a specified value instead.

 Related Projects @mikekohn.net